odraencoded/pynorama/README.md

 Features
 --------

-As of version v0.2.1 pynorama is able to
+As of version v0.2.2 pynorama is able to

-* Load and display one image
+* Load and display multiple images at once
 * Find images in a directory and load them
 * Open images dragged into the window
 * Open images pasted from the clipboard
 * Navigate through multiple images
+* Pan continuously through a set of images
 * Sort images by name, modification date or size
 * Zoom, rotate and flip images
 * Zoom, rotate and pan images using the mouse